 Remove Debris

 Anything on your roof is a potential hazard during the winter months, especially larger pieces that can damage your roof or slide off onto the ground below.
-Get up on your roof (or hire a professional) to clear it of harmful debris before they can cause any issues.
+Get up on your roof (or hire a professional) to clear it of harmful debris before it can cause any issues.

 Clear Your Gutters